 What successes can you celebrate – whether financial or broader social, ethical or environmental successes?

-What general principles you can share about the types of approaches and investments that worked well or poorly?
+4. What general principles can you share about the types of approaches and investments that worked well or poorly?

 Examine the approach of the consultants, managers, custodians and other professional service providers who support you with your investments.